 We went to the Provost Dungeon first but decided not to go on the tour because the Imaginative One was tired of museums.
-We then walked down Broad Street and noticed there was a bunch of people on the one side of the road and people talking about a miniseries for CBS being filmed across from the church we were heading to.
+We then walked down Broad Street and noticed t bunch of people on the one side of the road and people talking about a miniseries for CBS being filmed across from the church we were heading to.
 One of the leading actors was Cam Gigandet from the first Twilight movie.
 We watched for a few minutes but then went into St. Michael’s Episcopal Church.
-George Washington worshiped there on May 8, 1791 and Robert E. Lee also worshiped there.
-In the graveyard, John Rutledge, first governor of South Carolina, is buried there.
+George Washington worshiped there on May 8, 1791, and Robert E. Lee also worshiped there.
+In the graveyard, John Rutledge, the first governor of South Carolina, is buried there.

-Afterwards we watched some more of the filming and then walked around looking for the Circular Church.
+Afterward, watching some more of the filming and then walked around looking for the Circular Church.
 Once we got there, the Imaginative One was not happy to be in another graveyard.
 Oh, well!
 We made him walk through it.

 More adventures tomorrow. . .